omsf/omsf-directory/README.md

 ## Software Used
 This site is built using [Astro](https://astro.build) and [Svelte](https://svelte.dev).
 This allows for us to build a dynamic site that functions like a static site.
 Additionally, we are using [TailwindCSS](https://tailwindcss.com) to handle our styles.
+Additionally, we are using [Bun](https://bun.sh) to manage our packages and [Biome](https://biomejs.dev) to format and lint our code.

 ## Repo Breakdown